heispv/lab-of-bioinformatics-project/README.md

 ## Overview

-This project is part of the Laboratory of Bioinformatics I, at the University of Bologna.
+This project is part of the Laboratory of Bioinformatics I at the University of Bologna.
 The main aim is to build a Profile Hidden Markov Model (HMM) for the Kunitz-type protease inhibitor domain.
 These domains are active regions of proteins that inhibit protein-degrading enzymes, including examples like aprotinin (BPTI), Alzheimer's amyloid precursor protein (APP), and tissue factor pathway inhibitor (TFPI).
 The project focuses on using the HMM to determine the optimal e-value threshold for binary classification based on HMM search results.

 ## Project Description

 ### Main Aim
-The primary goal is to construct a Profile HMM for the Kunitz-type protease inhibitor domain, starting from available structural information, and use it to annotate Kunitz domains in the SwissProt database.
+The primary goal is to construct a Profile HMM for the Kunitz-type protease inhibitor domain, starting from available structural information, and use it to find the optimal e-value threshold for binary classification in HMM searches.

 ### Specific Aims
 1. Build a model for the Kunitz domain using structural information.
-2. Use the model to annotate Kunitz domains in SwissProt.
+2. Determine the optimal e-value threshold for binary classification based on HMM search results.

 ## Repository Structure